• Skip to main content

 April 30, 2020 by Bethanie Ryan

 Did you know that women, and disproportionately women of color, are on the front lines during every respiratory virus season?
-According to the Center for Economic Policy and Research, nearly two-thirds of frontline workers are women and people of color, who are overrepresented in industries such as: building custodians/housekeeping (90.7% female, 69.8% people of … [Read more...] about Pregnancy & Contagious Illness: Know Your Rights in the Workplace!
+According to the Center for Economic Policy and Research, nearly two-thirds of frontline workers are women and people of color, who are overrepresented in industries such as: We know these workers are at risk, but what if they are … [Read more...] about Pregnancy & Contagious Illness: Know Your Rights in the Workplace!

 Dealing with Dejection